 Age-related changes cause narrowing of the spinal canal in your neck.

 Back and neck pain can become debilitating, so it’s important to stay as active as possible while also avoiding activities that trigger pain.
 Treatment for back and neck pain may include one or more of the following:

 Physical medicine specialists use a combination of topical medication, oral medication, injections, physical therapy, and exercise that’s best for your condition.
 The goal is to alleviate pain and inflammation while improving strength and mobility.

 Surgery is worth considering when conservative options have failed to relieve your back and neck pain.
 Procedures offered by the experts at Barrington Orthopedic Specialists include minimally invasive microdiscectomy, lumbar spine fusion, and anterior cervical discectomy and fusion.

 Please don’t wait to get treatment for back and neck pain.
-Call or book an appointment online so the doctors at Barrington Orthopedic Specialists can help you find relief.
+Call to book an appointment so the doctors at Barrington Orthopedic Specialists can help you find relief.